-Buckwheat is a very useful plant source for a wealth of health benefits, including a reduction in blood pressure, prevention of certain types of cancer, management of diabetes, improved digestion and cholesterol levels, boosted immune system, elimination of gallstones, protection from asthma attacks, and relief from constipation and other intestinal conditions.
-These benefits can mostly be attributed to the impressive range of proteins, minerals, antioxidants, and aromatic compounds found in buckwheat.
+Buckwheat is a very nutrient-rich, gluten-free plant source for a wealth of health benefits, including a boost in heart health, reduction in blood pressure, aid in weight loss, prevention of certain cancers, management of diabetes, improved digestion and cholesterol levels, and stronger immune system.
+Its impressive range of proteins, minerals, and antioxidants help in skin and hair health, elimination of gallstones, protection from asthma attacks, and relief from constipation and other intestinal conditions.

 What is Buckwheat?

 Despite its name, buckwheat is actually not related to wheat, nor is it a grass.
-It is actually related to rhubarb, and the part that people eat is actually best classified as a fruit seed that comes from the buckwheat plant, also commonly called the beech wheat plant.
-It derived its name because it is often used in the same way as wheat, despite the fact that it is gluten-free which is why it has risen to such importance in recent years, due to the increased awareness and infrastructure to support gluten allergies and people with Celiac disease.
+It is related to rhubarb, and the part that people eat is actually a fruit seed that comes from the buckwheat plant, also commonly called the beech wheat plant.
+It is called buckwheat because it is often used in the same way as wheat.
+However, buckwheat is gluten-free which is why it has risen to such importance in recent years, due to the increased awareness of gluten allergies and people with celiac disease.

-Buckwheat actually belongs to the Polygonaceae family of plants, and was originally thought to have developed in Southeast Asia, and then gradually spread throughout the Asian continent over the past 8,000 years.
+Buckwheat belongs to the Polygonaceae family of plants and was originally thought to have been cultivated in the Balkan region of Europe, slowly spreading to Southeast Asia, and then gradually throughout the Asian continent over the past 8,000 years.
 There is another species variation of the plant that is found in the Himalayas.